Ernest Thayer: Biography

 On the possible model for Casey, Thayer dismissed the notion that any single living baseball player was an influence.
 However, late 1880s Boston star Mike "King" Kelly is likely as a model for Casey's baseball situations.
 Besides being a native of a town close to Boston, Thayer, as a San Francisco Examiner baseball reporter in the off-season of 1887–88, covered exhibition games featuring Kelly.
 During November 1887, some of his reportage about a Kelly at-bat has the same ring as Casey's famous at-bat in the poem.
 A 2004 book by Howard W. Rosenberg, Cap Anson 2: The Theatrical and Kingly Mike Kelly: U.S. Team Sport's First Media Sensation and Baseball's Original Casey at the Bat, reprints a 1905 Thayer letter to a Baltimore scribe who was asking about the poem's roots.
 In the letter, Thayer named Kelly (d.
 1894), as having shown "impudence" in claiming to have inspired it.
 Rosenberg argues that if Thayer still felt offended, Thayer may have later denied Kelly as an influence.
 Kelly had also performed as a vaudeville actor, and recited the poem dozens of times.

 The first public performance of the poem was on August 14, 1888, by actor De Wolf Hopper, on Thayer's 25th birthday.
-Thayer recited of the poem at a Harvard class reunion in 1895.
+Thayer recited the poem at a Harvard class reunion in 1895.

-During the mid-1890s, Thayer contributed several other comic poems for Hearst's newspaper New York Journal and then began overseeing his family's mills in Worcester full-time.
+During the mid-1890s, Thayer contributed several other comic poems for Hearst's newspaper the New York Journal and then began overseeing his family's mills in Worcester full-time.
 Thayer relocated to Santa Barbara in 1912, where he married Rosalind Buel Hammett and retired.
 He died in 1940, seven days after his 77th birthday.